 - Abstract (400 words max)

-- Author’s name, affiliation, email, phone, address, and pronouns
+- Author’s name, title, affiliation, email, phone, and address

 - Author’s biography (200 words max)

-All submissions must be in English.
-Papers should take no more than 20 minutes to present.
-Submissions for entire sessions should include at least two speakers and be no longer than 75 minutes long, including time for discussion.
+All submissions must be in English and should take no more than 20 minutes to present.
+If submitting an entire session, it should include at least two speakers and be no longer than 75 minutes long (including time for discussion).

-Speakers will receive a reduced registration rate for the Symposium (standard registration is $345).
+Speakers will receive a reduced registration rate of $150 for the Symposium (standard registration is $345).
 Students can register at the reduced rate of $50.